matomo-org/matomo-java-tracker/README.md

 * Commit this code to your repository
 * Submit a pull request from your branch to our dev branch and let us know why you made the changes you did
 * We'll take a look at your request and work to get it integrated with the repo!

+Please read [the contribution document](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Further information